samuelhe52/Gomoku/Report/gomoku-report.md

 // 回滚落子
 void BoardManager::undoMove() {
   if (movesHistory.empty()) return;
+  // movesHistory is a stack of MoveRecord, which includes
-  MoveRecord lastRecord = movesHistory.back();
+  // the position of the move and a CandidatesDelta MoveRecord lastRecord = movesHistory.back();
   BoardPosition position = lastRecord.position;
   board[position.row][position.col] = EMPTY;
-  reverseCandidatesCache(lastRecord.candidatesDelta, position);
+  // reverseCandidatesCache uses the CandidatesDelta
+  // to revert the candidate cache to a state before the move reverseCandidatesCache(lastRecord.candidatesDelta, position);
   movesHistory.pop_back();
   _blackTurn = !_blackTurn;